sampsyo/home/_drafts/autoreduction.md

     $ bril2json < problem.bril | ./target/debug/brilirs -p false false
     error: Expected a primitive type like int or bool, found l

-Shrink Ray has isolated for us a *different error* with the same shape, i.e., the reference interpreter accepts the program but the buggy interpreter rejects it.
+Shrinkray has isolated for us a *different error* with the same shape, i.e., the reference interpreter accepts the program but the buggy interpreter rejects it.
 This one is not really a bug: it's just a case where the second interpreter is